- What is my role in WES?

 In contrast, UniForum is an annual data collection process gathering information from staff, librarians, and Extended Learning program directors to better understand, at an organizational level, how we deliver which services, where those services are, and how those services are most-effectively aligned to our academic mission so that we may enhance both the outcomes of and satisfaction with our service delivery.

 UBC uses a third-party survey consultant, TalentMap, to administer the survey and analyze the survey data.
 TalentMap is based in Ottawa, Canada.
 All individual survey feedback will be confidential and anonymous, and survey reports will only be generated if there are 10 or more respondents.
 The online survey will be hosted on servers in Canada and entry of data from completed paper surveys will occur in Canada.
 This practice complies with Canadian privacy laws.

-Yes, faculties, departments, and units with at least ten responses will receive individual reports with their survey results in 2018.
 To see if your unit received a report in WES 2014, visit: http://focusonpeople.ubc.ca/workplace-experiences-survey/unit-level-reports/.

 What is our department expected to do with the results?

 We encourage you to review your results and share them with your faculty and staff.
 If you would like support and guidance reviewing and interpreting your results, HR will be available to assist.
 We hope that departments and units use the survey results to help identify priority areas and inform their strategic planning efforts.